 So what does all of that have to do with MatchPace?

 There are so many organizations who have fantastic missions but suck up way too much of their team’s energy on time-wasting tasks and projects.
-They have great intentions, but are still locked in an industrial age mindset that says you have to be present all the time to participate and be productive.
+They have great intentions, but are still locked in an industrial age mindset that says you have to be present for 8-12 hours/day to participate and be productive.
 We have workplaces that believe you have to put in hours to show you care and you can never be “off.”
 That leaves too many pointless meetings and not enough autonomy for employees.

 These things are creativity killers.
 They sap your energy and commitment and don’t actually contribute to the overall mission of your organization.